mm3509/b9122/syllabus/appendix-exam.md

 - Give me your phone(s), your tablet(s), external screens and all electronic devices other the computer above at the beginning of class, which I will place in a transparent box.
 The reason is that Proctorio only monitors one screen, so any other screens you use cannot be monitored.

-- Check your place in the random seating arrangement, published two hours before the exam.
+- Check your place in the random seating arrangement, published two hours before the exam (not for waiver exam).

 ## During the exam